Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

 It is tempting to view the finite-dimensional formulation as simply an approximation of the infinite-dimensional one.
 Indeed, as $n,c\to\infty$, the two settings coincide.
 However, theoretical results established in the infinite-dimensional framework do not in general translate directly to the finite $n,c$ setting.
 Bridging these regimes requires a hierarchy of intermediate analyses, which we summarize as follows. \begin{itemize} \item \textbf{Well-posedness at the PDE level:} In the infinite-dimensional setting, well-posedness concerns uniqueness and stability of the inverse map.
 We seek an estimate of the form

-where $w$ quantifies the stability of the inverse map and $B_R(\vecsigma_\ast)$ denotes the neighborhood of radius $R$ around the ground truth $\vecsigma_\ast$.
-Here $R$ may be infinite, or may encode problem-specific constraints such as positivity.
-The following two properties of $w$ capture the essence of well-posedness. \begin{itemize} \item \textbf{Uniqueness:} implying that complete knowledge of $\M(\cdot,\vecsigma)$ uniquely determines $\vecsigma$.
-Uniqueness has been established for many PDE-based inverse problems, the most celebrated being the Calder\'on problem~\cite{calderon}, with pioneering results in~\cite{uhlmann_annals,kohn1984determining} and subsequent extensions in~\cite{novikov1988multidimensional,colton1992uniqueness,isakov1993uniqueness,nachman}.
+where { the modulus of continuity $w$ of $\mathcal{M}$} quantifies the stability of the inverse map and $B_R(\vecsigma_\ast)$ denotes the neighborhood of radius $R$ around the ground truth $\vecsigma_\ast$.
+Here $R$ may be infinite, or may encode problem-specific constraints such as positivity. {Naturally, the properties of $w$ depend strongly on the choice of topology on the space, and thus the norm $\|\cdot\|$ used in~\eqref{eqn:well_posed}.} The following two properties capture the essence of well-posedness. \begin{itemize} \item \textbf{Uniqueness:} implying that complete knowledge of $\M(\cdot,\vecsigma)$ uniquely determines $\vecsigma$.
+Uniqueness has been established for many PDE-based inverse problems, the most celebrated being the Calder\'on problem~\cite{calderon}, {see \ref{itm: E2} below}, with pioneering results in~\cite{uhlmann_annals,kohn1984determining} and subsequent extensions in~\cite{novikov1988multidimensional,colton1992uniqueness,isakov1993uniqueness,nachman}.

 \item \textbf{Stability:} We seek constants $C > 0$ and $\beta > 0$ such that

 ensuring that small perturbations in data lead to controlled (e.g., H\"older/Lipschitz continuous) perturbations in the reconstruction.
 It is also possible for the upper bound to take on a logarithmic or exponential form.
 Foundational results in this direction include inverse conductivity problems~\cite{alessandrini1988stable} and inverse scattering problems~\cite{Hahner_stability,stefanov1990stability,bellout1992stability}. \end{itemize} These results are highly problem-specific, relying on PDE-dependent techniques.
 For instance, complex geometrical optics (CGO) solutions are central in Schr\"odinger-type and elliptic problems~\cite{uhlmann_salo}, Carleman estimates play a key role in transport and hyperbolic equations~\cite{KLIBANOV2008352,Klibanov_1992,Yamamoto}, and singular decomposition or averaging-lemma techniques are employed for kinetic equations~\cite{choulli_stefanov,Li_2020}.